Cyborgs (Donetsk airport): Involved units

-The total number of servicemen involved in operations at the airport is difficult to establish, but the exact number of dead is known: 100 soldiers, including 4 missing (at least one of them is suspected to have defected).
-In addition to the dead, there are data on 290-305 wounded during the fighting.
+The number of servicemen involved in operations at the airport is difficult to establish, but it was established that 100 soldiers were killed (including 4 missing with at least one suspected to have defected).
+Between 290-305 were wounded during the fighting.

-Fighting path of "cyborgs"
+Events

 2014

-In March 2014, during the Russian annexation of the Crimean peninsula, servicemen of the Armed Forces of Ukraine were involved in the protection of the Donetsk airport: from the 3rd separate special purpose regiment and the 95th separate airmobile brigade.
-The first (unsuccessful) attempt to seize the DIAP by supporters of the so-called DPR happened on 17 April 2014.
+During the 2014 Russian annexation of Crimea, servicemen of the Armed Forces of Ukraine were involved in the protection of Donetsk Airport: from the 3rd separate special purpose regiment and the 95th separate airmobile brigade.
+The first attempt to seize the airport by supporters of the so-called Donetsk People's Republic happened on 17 April 2014.